danishprakash/gosortstructs/README.md

 # gosortstructs
 sorts structs

-##### Why
+##### What
-I wrote this as an assistive binary for a vim-plugin which would automatically sort structs in a given go file on a save event based a certain heuristic.
-The resultant go code after running this conforms with gofmt but is eventually subjective in style.
+A command line tool which uses AST to sort fields of a Go struct for easier readability and better diffs.
+This tool is meant to be used as an underlying tool for text editors ([vim-plugin](https://github.com/danishprakash/vim-gosortstructs)).
+The resultant Go code conforms with gofmt but is eventually opinionated.

 ##### How
 - By default, this program alphabetically sorts the struct(s) in the specified file.